awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-lambda.md

    1. The result should look like this:
 ![\[Map a method request URL path parameters to the integration request payload to call the Lambda function\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/aws_proxy_lambda_calc_get_method_test_result.png)

-   This test result shows the original output from the backend Lambda function, as passed through the integration response without mapping, because we have not configured any mapping template\.
-Next, we model the data structure of the method response payload after the `Result` schema\.
+   This test result shows the original output from the backend Lambda function, as passed through the integration response without mapping, because there is no mapping template\.
+Next, you'll model the data structure of the method response payload after the `Result` schema\.

-1. By default, the method response body is assigned an Empty model\.
-This will cause the integration response body passed through without mapping\.
+1. By default, the method response body is assigned an empty model\.
+This will cause the integration response body to be passed through without mapping\.
 However, when you generate an SDK for one of the strongly\-type languages, such as Java or Objective\-C, your SDK users will receive an empty object as the result\.
-To ensure both the REST client and SDK clients receive the desired result, you must model the response data using a predefined schema\.
-Here, we demonstrate how to define a model for the method response body and to construct a mapping template to transform the integration response body to the method response body\.
+To ensure that both the REST client and SDK clients receive the desired result, you must model the response data using a predefined schema\.
+Here you'll define a model for the method response body and to construct a mapping template to translate the integration response body into the method response body\.

+   1. Choose **/calc/\{operand1\}/\{operand2\}/\{operator\}**\.

+   1. Choose **GET**\.

+   1. Choose **Method Execution**\.

-   1. In **/calc/\{operand1\}/\{operand2\}/\{operator\} \- GET \- Method Execution**, choose **Method Response**\.
+   1. Choose **Method Response**\.

    1. Expand the **200** response,